cis-ds/course-site/content/homework/wrangle-data/index.markdown

 # Overview

-Due by 1:00 pm CT (Chicago) on October 20th.
+Due by 9:40am (Chicago) on February 2nd.

 The goal of this assignment is to practice wrangling and exploring data in a research context.